 ezDivorce only assists with simple, uncontested divorces.
 After your spouse is served with a copy of the issued Application for Divorce, he or she will have 30 days (60 days if served outside of Canada or the USA) to contest the divorce or make his or her own claim (by serving you with and filing specific court forms).
 If this happens ezDivorce services will come to an immediate end.
 No part of the purchase price will be refunded.

 Commissioning of Affidavits

 If you cannot find your spouse, ezDivorce can assist you with the preparation and filing of a ‘motion to dispense with service’ or ‘motion for substituted service’.
 Click here for more details.
-If the court rejects the initial motion material, but gives instructions on what other steps are required, there will be additional fees of $50 to $200 to prepare and file the additional material. ezDivorce cannot guarantee that the motion will be granted – however, to date, all such motions that we have filed have been eventually granted.
+If the court rejects the initial motion material, but gives instructions on what other steps are required, there may be additional fees of $50 to $200 to prepare and file the additional material. ezDivorce cannot guarantee that the motion will be granted – however, to date, all such motions that we have filed have been eventually granted.